 Also of interest is that Franklin has more people living here who work in computers and math than 95% of the places in the US.

-Franklin is a somewhat ethnically-diverse city.
+Franklin is a very ethnically-diverse city.
 The people who call Franklin home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Franklin residents report their race to be White, followed by Asian.
-Important ancestries of people in Franklin include Polish, Irish, Italian, and English.
+Important ancestries of people in Franklin include German, Polish, Irish, Italian, and English.